Alx-J/HTB-writeups/content/posts/Lazycat .md

 Then, the scan finishes.
 You squint at the output, manually copy-pasting the 3 or 4 open ports into a *new* command: `nmap -sC -sV -A -p 22,80,445 <IP>`... and you wait again.

 This manual step of grabbing ports, re-typing commands, and wasting precious minutes was driving me crazy.
 It's a small thing, but it breaks your flow.
-I was born out of pure frustration during those late-night sessions.
+It was born out of pure frustration during those late-night sessions.
 I wanted to stop wasting time on repetitive scanning and focus on what actually matters—getting root.

 So, I built **LazyCat**.